lisanzz/landing-page/README.md

 # landingpage

-Landing page aiming at testing my basic html and css skills using flexbox
+Landing page aiming at testing my  html and css skills using flexbox